publiccodenet/about/roles/community.md

 # Codebase steward for community

-The Foundation for Public Code helps the makers of Open Source software for public use – such as governments and cities – build communities around their [Codebases](../glossary/codebase-definition.md) so that knowledge is shared across organizations, Codebases can become stronger, and the quality of public services improve.
+The Foundation for Public Code helps the makers of open source software for public use – such as governments and cities – build communities around their [codebases](../glossary/codebase-definition.md) so that knowledge is shared across organizations, Codebases can become stronger, and the quality of public services improve.

-We build communities of developers, designers, policy makers, managers and other stakeholders around the Open Source codebases it has in its Stewardship.
+We build communities of developers, designers, policy makers, managers and other stakeholders around the open source codebases it has in its stewardship.

-As a Codebase Steward, Community you help:
+As a codebase steward for community you help:

 * connect members of communities
 * organise events and happenings